 Why Is This Not Established?

-There is not a uniform “safe” amount of CBD to take because everyone reacts differently to it.
-An amount that is adequate for one person may not be enough for another, and vice-versa.
+There is not a uniform “safe” amount of CBD to take.
 Optimal serving sizes typically depend on several specific factors.

 Product Type: Are you taking a High Potency or Standard Potency product?
 Tincture or topical?
 High Potency products will typically require a smaller serving size or less frequent consumption than Standard Potency products.
 When taking sublingually (underneath the tongue), anecdotal reports suggest that tinctures will act more quickly than other products.